cop1000/actions-workflow/README.md

-A lab to accompany the [Developer docs](https://developer.github.com/actions/creating-workflows/creating-a-new-workflow/).
+A lab focused mostly on workflows using GitHub Actions.